 When I want a simple-to-prepare breakfast baked good or afternoon treat that’s lower on sugar, scones are my go-to solution.
 There are many recipes worthy of your exploration, including this one from The Happy Herbivore.

-There are far too many gingerbread cookie recipes to feature in such a small section of this article, but two in particular did catch my eye.
-These soft crinkle cookies and Better Homes and Gardens’ gingerbread drop cookies both look achievable for the average at-home cook, and don’t require hours of decorative planning or the purchase of boatloads of specialty candy.
+There are far too many gingerbread cookie recipes to feature in such a small section of this article, but Better Homes and Gardens’ gingerbread drop cookies look achievable for the average at-home cook, and don’t require hours of decorative planning or the purchase of boatloads of specialty candy.

 6. Gingerbread Crepes